-Prior research on topics other than elections has explored the conditions under which people extrapolate from specific corrections to general factual beliefs or attitudes toward policies or groups.
-Some recent studies suggest that corrections improve the accuracy of broader beliefs in related topics.
-For instance, one study found that correcting subjects' misperceptions about the specific factual content of current refugee policy shifted their more general attitudes and increased their support towards refugees (whereas correcting misperceptions about the outcomes of refugee policies had no analogous effect) (Thorson and Abdelaaty 2023).
-Similarly, correcting specific misperceptions about members of an outgroup can change how people feel toward the outgroup and other related topics.
-For example, individuals tend to overestimate the level of support for practices that undermine democracy among voters from their opposing party, but when provided with accurate information about the views of opposing party voters, people reduce both their animosity toward the opposing party and how much they think opposing partisans support undemocratic practices and partisan violence (Braley et al. 2023; Voelkel et al. 2023).
+A few recent studies suggest specifically that misinformation corrections can change broader beliefs and attitudes on related topics.
+For instance, one study found that correcting individuals' misperceptions about the specific factual content of refugee policy shifted their more general immigration attitudes and increased their support for refugees (whereas correcting misperceptions about the outcomes of refugee policies had no analogous effect) (Thorson and Abdelaaty 2023).
+Similarly, correcting specific misperceptions about members of an outgroup can change how people feel toward the outgroup as well as their beliefs about the outgroup in relation to different topics.
+For example, individuals tend to overestimate the level of support for practices that undermine democracy among voters from the opposing party.
+However, when provided with factual information about the views of opposing party voters, people reduce both their animosity toward the opposing party and how much they think opposing partisans support undemocratic practices such as partisan violence (Braley et al. 2023; Voelkel et al. 2023).